Quick Summary

 National symbols are the visual embodiment of a nation’s identity.
 These symbols, like flags or emblems, distil complex histories and shared values into easily recognizable forms.
 For instance, a national flag’s colours and symbols represent a country’s struggles, victories, and dreams.
 They play a vital role in fostering unity and pride among a nation’s citizens.
 For example, India’s Ashoka Chakra, derived from ancient sculpture, symbolizes righteousness—a core cultural value.
 It prominently adorns the national flag, currency, and government seals, reminding citizens of India’s history and commitment to justice, unity, and progress.
 This symbol unites people across diverse backgrounds.

-The national emblem of India is an adaptation of the Lion Capital of Ashoka, a sculpture originally erected at Sarnath, a place where Gautama Buddha first taught the Dharma.
+The national emblem of India in English is an adaptation of the Lion Capital of Ashoka, a sculpture originally erected at Sarnath, a place where Gautama Buddha first taught the Dharma.
 The statue is a three-dimensional emblem showing four lions.
 It became the emblem of the Dominion of India in December 1947, and later the emblem of the Republic of India.
 The State Emblem of India is an official seal of the Government of India.
 The national emblem of India is used on official documents, currency, and passports.
 The Union government, many state governments, and other government agencies utilize it.

 The State Emblem of India is an adaptation of the Lion Capital of Asoka at Sarnath.
 In the original emblem, four lions are standing back to back on a circular abacus that rests on a bell-shaped lotus.
 The frieze of the abacus has sculptures in high relief of an elephant, a galloping horse, a bull, and a lion, separated by intervening Dharma Chakras.